scrapinghub/frontera/docs/source/topics/frontier-api.rst

 Finishing the frontier
 ======================

-Crawl can be finished either by the Crawler of by the Crawl Frontier.
+Crawl can be finished either by the Crawler or by the Crawl Frontier.
 Crawl frontier will finish when a maximum number of pages are returned.
 This limit is controlled by the ``max_pages`` attribute (:setting:`MAX_PAGES` setting).

 If ``max_pages`` has a value of 0 (default value) the frontier will continue indefinitely.